rhondakremer/rhondakremer/README.md

 - Currently working
 - Fascinated by flowers
-- Always trying to be a better version of myself
+- Always trying to be a better version of myself (occasionally succeeding)
-- Occasionally succeeding
 - Vibe coder; same pull requests, red flags instead of red builds